Ethics and Arbitration Services

 The Preamble to the Code of Ethics

-Arbitration of business disputes with other REALTORS® is a valuable service provided to brokers by NSR.
+Arbitration services for REALTOR® to REALTOR® monetary disputes is a valuable service provided to brokers by NSR.
 Arbitration services ensure that the disputes will be judged by peers with a better understanding of the real estate industry than most other adjudicators.
 Arbitration is also a financially prudent method of dispute resolution by avoiding litigation and court costs.

 The Code of Ethics requires that REALTORS® file a request for arbitration before they litigate.
 Find out how to file an arbitration request.